gorriecoe/silverstripe-sanchez/README.md

 - Includes snippets for addon modules such as [tagfield](https://github.com/silverstripe/silverstripe-tagfield) and [linkable](https://github.com/sheadawson/silverstripe-linkable).
 - .ss templates include scope and conditional indentation.

-## Custom settings and snippets "I'm A Coder, because I write..."
+## Custom settings and snippets

+"I'm A Coder, because I write..."

 By default SilverStripe Sanchez will read `.silverstripe_sanchez` from your home directory to customise settings and snippets.

-This file can be in the any 1 of 3 formats, yml, cson or json.
+This file can be in any 1 of 3 formats, yml, cson or json.

 Here is a basic yml example.